Poynton: History

-Coal is found outcropping to the east of Towers Road, which corresponds to the line of the Red Rock Fault at the surface.
-The earliest record to be found is a lease dated 28 February 1589, which talks of the'"Coal pit at Wourthe lately occupied by George Finche".
+Coal was found outcropping to the east of Towers Road, which corresponds to the line of the Red Rock Fault at the surface.
+The earliest record to be found is a lease dated 28 February 1589, which talks of the "Coal pit at Wourthe lately occupied by George Finche".
 This could be worked on the surface then by shallow shafts, and later by deeper shafts with waterwheels or steam engines operating pumps and winding gear.
 In the late 18th century, the Warrens of Poynton co-operated with the Leghs of Lyme to work the Cannel and Sheepwash seams at Norbury Hollow.
 Initially, the mines were pumped using waterwheels driven by the Norbury Brook; atmospheric steam engines were then used and then condensing engines thus allowing deeper pits to be sunk.
 Output in 1789 was over 23,586 tonnes (26,000 tons), rising to a production of 221,056 tonnes (243,673 tons) in 1859, an amount believed unlikely to have been surpassed.
 The Poynton Collieries were substantial, and the coal rights were held by the Warren family who leased them the Wrights and the Claytons.
 The canal, and new roads and railway lines, were used to remove the coal.
 In 1826, the estate passed to George John Venables Vernon, 4th Lord Vernon, who decided in 1832 to manage the mines himself.
 In 1856 it was estimated that there was a reserve of 15,163,027 tons, which would supply 245,000 tons for 61 years.
 This was to be supplied by the Park Round Pit and the Park Oval Pit, both working the Four Foot and Five Foot Seam, and the Anson Pit and the Nelson Pit, which were working the Accommodation Seam.
 The pits had good transport links to their principal markets, cotton mills around Manchester.
 With the Lancashire Cotton Famine in 1861, and the subsequent recession, the price of coal collapsed, and the output dropped 112,840 tons, leading to worker redundancies.
 A new shaft, the Lawrance Pit, was sunk at Park in 1885, raising the output to 216,362 tons and paying for itself within a year.
 However the costs were rising and the closure of the Norbury Pits resulted in a constant ingress of water.
 In 1926 production was down to 80,146 tons.
 The 1926 General strike lasted for 17 weeks in Poynton and the men went back to work as the collieries would have closed because of the cost of pumping.
 The collieries closed on 30 August 1935; 250 men were made redundant.
 Eighty were offered jobs in the Kent coalfield and some secured employment with Avro at Woodford.
 The Anson Colliery is now the site of the Anson Engine Museum; all other shafts have been capped and Park Pit has been levelled.